cityjson/cityjson-qgis-plugin/README.md

 - **Fixes & Improvements**:
      - Fixed error: 'QgsPolygon3DSymbol' object has no attribute 'setMaterial'.
      - Fixed an issue where empty layer(s) with *[LoD: None]* were unnecessarily created when the option to load LoD "As layers" was selected.
-     - Fixed the behavior where a group layer was created even when only a single layer was loaded.
+     - Removed the behavior where a group layer was created even when only a single layer was loaded.

 - **New feature(s)**:
      - Added a CheckBox to control whether **child objects** inherit **parent attributes**.